noahehall/multicloud/providers/aws/services/Storage/storageGateway.md

 # Storage Gateway

-- hybrid solution that connects an on-premises software appliance with cloud-based storage.
+- hybrid solution that connects an on-premise data centers with cloud-based storage.
 - services
   - hardware appliance: kept in this file with general information
   - [file gateway](./storageGateway-fileGateway.md)